Marcin-Szmagara/cproj2020messenger/README.md

 You can use provided ```Makefile``` as well as ```makes``` and ```makec``` scripts.
 Alternatively use provided exectuables (linux amd64).
 ## Usage
 Run server.
-Run server with IPV4 address and host number (from server log).
+Run client with IPV4 address of the server and host number (from server log).
 ### Example
 On one machine:
 ```